RedHatInsights/astro-virtual-assistant/README.md

 To access it you can run `pipenv run rasa` to execute any [rasa](https://rasa.com/docs/rasa/) command or `pipenv shell` to start a session within the virtual environment.

-> :info: Any command below assumes that you are within a pipenv shell (i.e. after executing `pipenv shell`).
+> :information_source:  Any command below assumes that you are within a pipenv shell (i.e. after executing `pipenv shell`).
 If you
 > don't want to use that mode, just preprend `pipenv run` to any command.